eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Among the areas identified for further discussion are:

-- privacy risks and mitigations,
-- the re-issuance and batch issuance of PIDs and attestations,
 - Wallet Unit Attestation (WUA),
 - embedded disclosure policies,
-- the use of pseudonyms.
+- the use of pseudonyms,
+- Relying Party registration.

 Other topics that will be developed include: